Georgia clerk says ‘mishap’ caused erroneous release of list of Trump charges

 “The Office understands the confusion that this matter caused and the sensitivity of all court filings.
 We remain committed to operating with an extreme level of efficiency, accuracy and transparency,” the clerk’s office said.

-The confusion over the document thrust the newly sworn in Fulton County courts clerk into the spotlight as reporters descended onto the Atlanta courthouse to get a glimpse at the witnesses called in to testify before the grand jury hearing Fulton County District Attorney Fani Willis’ sprawling case.
+The confusion over the document thrust the newly sworn in Fulton County courts clerk into the spotlight as reporters descended onto the Atlanta courthouse to get a glimpse at the witnesses called in to testify before the grand jury hearing District Attorney Fani Willis’ sprawling case.
 Hours later, cameras followed as Alexander handed a stack of indictments — which included the 2020 election case — to Superior Court Judge Robert McBurney.

 After the document was posted but before the grand jury handed up the indictment, a spokesperson for Willis said it wasn’t accurate that charges had been filed but declined to comment further.